instr3/tempRepo/notes.md

 For clarity, the drum track is louder than the other instruments.
 All demos are synthesized with a basic sound engine and no fine-tuned dynamics.
 Please focus on the musical content, not the mixing quality.

+Metrics:
+- **Musicality**: Does it sound good as music?
+- **Adherence**: Does it respect and accurately follow the input conditions?
+- **Creativity**: Given the input conditions, is it creative in its musical decisions?

 Task: Others to Drum

 In this task, the model is given a complete song without its drum track and generates the missing drum part.
 No drum prompt is provided.
 Below is the complete input provided to the model: